brainsum/parade/README.md

 @todo

-### MULTIDOMAIN SETTINGS
+### MULTIDOMAIN SETTINGS (opcional)

+You need to use domain module to set these settings, however if you don't need multidomain settings you don't need to install domain module.
+If you install domain module we detect this and some optional settings will be appear.

+Benefits:
-Benefits: You will be able to set front page per domain.
+- You will be able to set front page per domain from UI.
+- You will be able to set GA account per domain from UI.

+#### Front page per domain
-You can use domain module with parade, however it can work without it.
-If you want to use, you need to install it separatly the domain domain_access and domain_config, than make sure at /admin/config/domain/domain_access the "Move Domain Access fields to advanced node settings." is chacked.
+If you want to use this, you need to install the domain, domain_access and domain_config modules, than make sure at /admin/config/domain/domain_access the "Move Domain Access fields to advanced node settings." is chacked.
 You will find the front page settings at the node edit pages right under "DOMAIN SETTINGS".

+#### GA account per domain
+To use this, you need to install the domain, domain_config and google_analytics modules.
+After you did it, go to /admin/config/system/google-analytics page and you will find a new settings tab called "DOMAIN SPECIFIC SETTINGS".
+Under this tab, you will be able to:
+- turn off GA for a specific domain (empty text field, unchecked "Use value from General settings" checkbox)
+- overwrite GA account ID for a specific domain (filled text field, unchecked "Use value from General settings" checkbox)
+- let it use the default value (from General Settings tab (empty text field, checked "Use value from General settings" checkbox)) - when you install the module this is the default.

 ## ISSUES